facebook/react-native-website/website/contributing/how-to-run-and-write-tests.md

 ### iOS Tests

-Start off by running `pod install` inside the `RNTester/` directory.
+Start off by running `pod install` inside the `RNTester` directory.
 This will set up your native dependencies and create a `RNTesterPods` Xcode workspace.

 Then, go back to the root of your React Native checkout and run `yarn` followed by `yarn start`.
 This will set up your JavaScript dependencies.